pmok3/wordle/README.md

 Then, I decided to make it a little bit faster and stored the answer keyword in a hashset for constant time search.
 The issue now, was how do I make it a thorough check that encompasses all testcases?
 My current methodology was perfectly fine for words with distinct letters -- but what about words with less than 5 unique letters, such as "apple"?
 Or what about guesses with less than 5 unique letters?

 Well, I noticed a few patterns emerge from Wordle:
 * X always takes priority.
-That is to say, if the word you're looking for is "beach" and you guess "hatch", your result will be "FOOXX" -- indicating that the first "h" was a fail.
+That is to say, if the word you're looking for is "beach" and you guess "hatch", your result will be "FOFXX" -- indicating that the first "h" was a fail.
 * You will know how many instances of a letter a word has.
 In essence, there is always some sort of 1 to 1 mapping of letters that allows logical deductions to be made.
 Like the example above, we can see that only one of the "h"'s was assigned a valid state.

 With these in mind I implemented a two pass solution - one for the X's and one for the O's, in that order.
 Adjustments were made to accommodate words with less than 5 unique letters.
 Namely using a hashmap instead of a hashset, that also tracked letter count.
 Whenever a letter was encountered and processed, I would subtract it from the counter.
 This eliminated situations were letters were getting double counted, such as guessing "hatch" for "beach" -- without this fix, it would have been evaluated as "OOFXX".